 Federal Reserve officials meet on Wednesday, and almost no one expects them to change interest rates.
-Because of the overwhelming build-up of government and private debt, the economy appears totally unable to withstand higher interest rates.
+Because of the overwhelming build-up of government and private debt, the economy appears unable to withstand higher interest rates.

 But expect the usual parsing of officials’ every utterance for clues.
 It’s already been over nine years since the Fed has raised rates even a quarter point, so don’t hold your breath.

 Meanwhile, the Treasury Department declared a debt ceiling deadline of November 3rd.
 Outgoing House Speaker John Boehner will try to push through a debt increase before his scheduled departure on Friday (when he’ll likely hand over the gavel to Paul Ryan).
 If Congress can’t agree this week, markets could get rattled by the looming possibility of a U.S. default.